CCDirectLink/CLS/proposals/1/standardized-mod-format.md

 The 'phases' are:

 1. `preload`.
 This is executed before game.compiled.js is executed.
+    (There is no attribute for this phase - it exists for reference)
 2. `postload`.
 This is executed after game.compiled.js is executed, but before `window.startCrossCode`.
-3. `prestart` (Name subject to change) This occurs before `ig.main` in a hook wrapping `ig.main`, which ensures the whole game has loaded and effectively gives the code free reign over Cubic Impact structures.
+3. `prestart`.
+This is executed in a hook wrapping `ig.main`, before `ig.main` itself.
+   (There is no attribute for this phase - it exists for reference)
 4. `main`.
 This is executed at any time after the game has completely loaded and is running, i.e. `ig.ready` is true, `ig.game` exists, etc.

 ---